verma-sankalp/stock-price-predictor/README.md

 ##  Contact

-For questions or support, please open an issue in the repository. or you can directly contact me on Email - sankalpverma2111@gmail.com
+For questions or support, please open an issue in the repository or you can directly contact me on Email - sankalpverma2111@gmail.com